amplience/dc-extension-bynder/docs/CONFIGURATION.md

 Amplience will also list this in the Amplience Marketplace found here: [Marketplace | Amplience](https://amplience.com/marketplace/)

-Amplience will also contact Bynder to list on their integrations page found here: [Bynder Integration Marketplace | Bynder](https://marketplace.bynder.com/)
+Amplience may also contact Bynder to list on their integrations page found here: [Bynder Integration Marketplace | Bynder](https://marketplace.bynder.com/)